Why Knee Injury Rates From Running Haven’t Budged Over the Last 40 Years

 When I recently visited Brooks Running's HQ in Seattle, I learned two major statistics about this particular affliction: Its rates have completely plateau'd over the last 40 years and it's the most common injury sustained on the run.
 And the why isn't so clear.

 In attempt to find an answer, I took a deep, deep dive through past research conducted on the subject and spoke to experts in the field.
 In the end, it was kind of a selfish endeavor, TBH.
-Because here's the thing: Once you've had a taste of the kind of euphoria that can come along with lacing up your shoes and hitting the trail/road/treadmill, the idea of one day leaving the sport behind seems equally terrifying as the possibility of sustaining the injury in the first place.
+Because here's the thing: Once you've had a taste of the kind of euphoria that can come along with lacing up your shoes and hitting the trail/road/treadmill, the idea of one day leaving the sport behind because your knees hurt after running seems equally terrifying as the possibility of sustaining the injury in the first place.
 Below, experts weigh in on why knee injuries persist and every step you can take to run injury-free through 5Ks, 10Ks, and marathons far in the future.

 How running gait affects the knee and knee-related injuries